 Or, as Stephen R. Covey said “Seek first to understand, then to be understood”.
 (The 7 habits of highly effective people: habit 5)

 Selling is about converting prospects into buyers of your products and services.
-In the graphic above, the direction of information flow is outward from your organization.
+The direction of information flow is outward from you or your company.
 Anything you do or use which informs or tells a prospective customer about you and your products and/or services, with a goal of persuading the prospect to buy is selling.

 - Selling Goal — persuade a prospective customer to buy.